In general, sources residual heat are usually classified into four categories:

 In a nuclear reactor, the average recoverable energy per fission is about 200 MeV, being the total energy minus the energy of the energy of antineutrinos that are radiated away.
 About 6 percent of the 200 MeV produced by an average fission is released with delay at some time after the instant of fission.
 This energy comes from the beta and gamma decay of fission products and transuranic elements accumulated in the fuel rather than directly from the fission process itself.
 Most of these fission products are highly unstable (radioactive) and undergo further radioactive decays to stabilize itself.
+On average, after each U-235 fission the neutron-rich fission fragments must undergo 6 negative beta decays (6 neutrons must decay to 6 protons).
 Absorption of this radiation in the fuel generates significant amount of heat even when a reactor is shut down.

 When a reactor is shut down, fission essentially ceases, but decay energy is still being produced.
 The energy produced after shutdown is referred to as decay heat.
 The amount of decay heat production after shutdown is directly influenced by the power history (fission products accumulation) of the reactor prior to shutdown and by the level of fuel burnup (actinidies accumulation – especially in case of spent fuel handling).
 A reactor operated at full power for 10 days prior to shutdown has much higher decay heat generation than a reactor operated at low power for the same period.
 On the other hand, when the reactor changes its power from 50% to 100% of full power, the ratio of decay heat to neutron power drops to roughly half its previous level, and then builds up slowly as the fission product inventory adjusts to the new power.